pentandra/lifepreserver/content/blog/reimagining-research-communications/index.md

 become united in a common purpose and heading in a common direction is the only _real_ challenge that there is.
 Once we're there we will have a shared vision of what needs to be built, and once it is built we will all know how well it embodies that collective vision.
-FORCE11 is the only organization that we've found that is taking this challenge by the horns, and doing so in a general (not domain-specific) way.
+FORCE11 is taking this challenge by the horns, and doing so in a general (not domain-specific) way.

 With this program, including the workshops and other exercises, the overarching question we hope to answer is this: _are we ready to define a scholarly commons?_